pfmc-assessments/lingcod/README.md

   maintaining vessel confidentiality would be compromised, not all information in the original file is applicable to this analysis, etc.
-  These files are available on the network or in the Google drive.
+  These files are available on the
+  [Google Drive][].
-  Consider downloading copies of the files on the Google drive for your local use to this folder.
+  Consider downloading the files on the Google drive for your local use to this folder.
-  For confidential data, consider using `"\\\\nwcfile\\Assessments\\"` or something similar to access the network files without needing to place them on your personal machine.
-  For some code, the use of the network in this manner is not functional, though I cannot remember when or why.
-Instead, mapping the network worked for me.
 * R/: A directory that stores functions using .R files.
 All code in this folder should be source-able or self contained regardless of your computing environment, i.e., no scripts or analyses ... only functions.